-Band Systems Development Programming Analysis & Modelling Mastering Students understand how data, such as numbers, sound and images, are physically stored on a computer system.
+Band Systems Development Programming Analysis & Modelling Mastering Students understand how instructions can be written efficiently and are able to describe the efficiency of their programs.
+Students are able to show how elements of real life can be represented in programs and the difficulties that sometimes exist when doing this.
+Students are able to test the different modules of their programs as they develop them, reflect on the results and then improve them.
+Students make sure that the programs they develop have been written so they are unlikely to crash or cause errors.
+Students are able to write programs in a text-based language like Python and are able to create their own data structures.
+Students are able to create a simple model for a complex problem.
+Students are able to define an outline of a solution in terms of functions and global values.
+Students are able to create an accurate, detailed model for a complex problem.
+Students are able to analyse real world problems and develop low-level and high-level plans for a solution.
+Securing Students understand how data, such as numbers, sound and images, are physically stored on a computer system.
 Students understand how instructions are run inside a computer.
 Students are able to plan, create, test and reflect on a solution to a problem that a computer could solve.
 Students are able to develop solutions for problems that are described to them by someone else.
 Students correctly use variables, lists and simple procedures in their programs.
 Students correctly use procedures and functions with parameters in their programs.
 Students are able to recognise similarities between simple problems and the ways in which they can be solved.
 Students are able to take a problem and divide it into its main sub-problems, showing this as a diagram.
 Students are able to take solutions to one problem and adapt them for similar problems.
-Securing Students are able to explain why we must be accurate when working with computers.
+Developing Students are able to explain why we must be accurate when working with computers.
 Students can write sequences of instructions and data in a way that a computer will understand.
 Students can use selection and repetition correctly in their programs.
 Students are able to trace instructions using variables, selection and repetition and predict what the result will be.
 Students understand what is meant by a computational problem.
-Developing Students understand that computer systems work step-by-step and can only do what we tell them.
+Emerging Students understand that computer systems work step-by-step and can only do what we tell them.
 Students are able to create a sequence of instructions and improve it if necessary.
 Students are able to plan a sequence of instructions for something that they want to happen.
 Students are able to read a sequence of instructions and predict what the result will be.
-Emerging Students understand what to do when they are concerned about content or being contacted online.
-Students demonstrate care and precision to avoid errors.
-Students understand that programs execute by following precise instructions.
-Students are able to describe the goals of a given problem.

-Year 7 Design and Technology Descriptors
+Year 8 Design and Technology Descriptors